vovagorodok/ArduinoBleOTA/doc/PROTOCOL.md

 | Data | `u8[]` | Binary data |

 ### PackageReq
-Central delivers binary data that will be stored with buffered data in flash, response required
+Central delivers binary data that will be stored in flash or flush buffer if enable, response required
 | Field | Type | Info |
 | :---- | :--- | :--- |
 | Head | `u8` | `0x06` |